 This NuFACE review was originally published in 2016, but has been updated as I ordered from NuFACE two more times and wanted to share my thoughts on those devices, and why I still have this as a negative NuFACE review.

 My Over-40 Skin and Why I Ordered a NuFACE Device

 Other than a tough year in middle school, I’ve had pretty good skin.
 I worked for a skincare company after college so I learned early the benefits of regular cleansing, polishing, and protecting.
 However, I was a sun worshipper and spent a good percentage of my college years inside a tanning bed.
-It seemed as though as soon as I turned 40 my skin changed.
-Suddenly I was dealing with dry patches, loss of elasticity, and wrinkles.
+I had my first sunspot at age 29 but things really changed once I turned 40.

 This is a long but detailed video from when NuFACE Mini was featured on QVC and one of the few videos where the models aren't 25.
 It explains the difference between the original and mini and shows how microcurrents work.

 The NuFACE Mini comes with a palm-sized device, charging cord, a tube of their gel primer, and a laminated card with the general 5-minute daily routine to complete with the device.
 If you download their app (advertised in the package), not only will it send you notifications when it’s time to do your treatment (optional), it has videos for more elaborate treatments.

 To use the NuFACE, you must first cover that portion of your face with their gel primer, which has a consistency similar to aloe vera.
 The laminated card and videos on the app are very clear to follow.